-Each patient (or medical decision-maker where applicable) has the following rights:
+Each patient (or medical decision-maker where applicable) have the following rights:

 Rights to information

-- Each patient or medical decision-maker has the right to receive information in a manner and/or language he/she can understand about:
+Each patient or medical decision maker has the right to receive information in a manner and/or language he/she can understand regarding:

-- Name and specialty of all physicians participating in the case
+- Name and specialty of all physicians participating in the care of the patient.

-- Hospital rules and regulations as they apply to patients and parents
+- How to follow hospital rules and regulations as they apply to patients, families and visitors.

 Rights related to care